 Alexandra: Yes, my mom and my situation created amazing experiences.
 At the time, I didn’t understand how important it was beyond what seemed to me to just be adventures with my crazy mom.

 I remember on another trip, we got a flat tire in rural India.
 Instead of sitting in the car, we followed the noise coming from a nearby village.
-We found ourselves in the middle of a traditional wedding ceremony of a girl who looked my age or even younger.
-I was so shocked.
-I could not fathom the prospect of getting married, when I was still agonizing over my non-existent first kiss.
+We found ourselves in the middle of a traditional wedding ceremony with great decorations; linen and tablecloths so everything looked perfect.
 Meanwhile, the wheels of the Girl Effect were churning in my mom’s mind.

 My mother has changed my world because she has helped change the world for millions of girls.
 I am inspired by her contribution to a focus on adolescent girls in the international development community.
 But the deeper lesson for me is the need to approach age-old problems with realistic creativity and the need for complete authenticity.